usnistgov/hiperc/README.md

    Provided by all compilers and compatible with any hardware configuration.
  * **Threading Building Blocks**: loop-level parallelism for multi-core CPU architectures using C++.
-Similar to OpenMP, but requires a wrapper around parallel regions that is more complicated than a simple ```#pragma```.
+Similar to OpenMP, but requires a wrapper around parallel regions that is more complicated than a one-line ```#pragma```.
 This provides more direct opportunities for performance tuning.
-Open-source library, freely available.
+Available as an open-source library.
  * **OpenACC**: loop-level massive parallelism for GPU architectures.
    Like OpenMP, implementation requires prefixing target code with ```#pragma``` statements, with little opportunity for performance tuning.
 Provided in compilers from Cray, PGI, and GNU;
    depends on a compatible graphics card, drivers, and CUDA library installation.
  * **CUDA**: general-purpose massive parallelism for GPGPU architectures.
    Like POSIX threading but for GPUs, provides low-level capabilities and ample opportunity